An 8-year-old boy killed during the Easter Rising who was buried in an unmarked grave has been given a gravestone 102 years later.

 Musician Declan O’Rourke sang his song The Children of 16, and then a piper led the Lynch family to the grave for the unveiling.

 Glasnevin Trust chairman John Green said: “Those people who died in 1916 have become all the more real to us all.
-No book has had a greater impact that Children of the Rising,” he said.
+No book has had a greater impact than children of the Rising,” he said.

 Footage from the ceremony for Eugene Lynch in 2018 can be viewed here, courtesy of Ros-Linn Video Productions and Ballyfermot Heritage Group: